Nick Denton: Gawker Media

-Denton founded Gawker Media in 2002, initially running the company out of his apartment in New York City's SoHo.
+Denton founded Gawker Media in 2002, initially running the company out of his apartment in New York City's SoHo, Manhattan.
 Gawker Media initially had only two internet sites — Gawker (a news and gossip site) and Gizmodo (a gadgets and technology blog).
 Gawker Media blogs expanded to include Jezebel (aimed at women), and Deadspin (a sports site), as well as Lifehacker (tips to live life better), Jalopnik (automotive culture), io9 (science, futurism, and science fiction), and Kotaku (video games and culture).
 In 2008 Gawker sold music site Idolator to Buzz Media, Gridskipper to Curbed, and consumer affairs site Consumerist to Consumers Union.
 In 2010, Gawker Media attracted 17.5 million US visitors per month.
 Up until 2012, Denton paid himself a salary of $60,000 a year.

 Gawker had revenue of $48.7 million in 2015.
 Most of its assets were sold to Univision for $135 million following the Bollea v.
 Gawker lawsuit loss and ensuing 2016 Chapter 11 bankruptcy.